tomy2105/KnowledgeNotes/cpp/cpp11.md

 };
 SequenceClass some_var = {1, 4, 5, 6};
 ```

-This constructor is a special kind of constructor, called an initializer-list-constructor.
+Constructor with such parameter is treated specially, see below. is a special kind of constructor, called an initializer-list-constructor.
 Classes with such a constructor are treated specially during uniform initialization (see [below](https://en.wikipedia.org/wiki/C%2B%2B11#Uniform_initialization))

 The template class `std::initializer_list<>` is a [first-class](https://en.wikipedia.org/wiki/First-class_citizen "First-class citizen") C++11 standard library type.
 They can be constructed statically by the C++11 compiler via use of the `{}` syntax without a type name in contexts where such braces will deduce to an `std::initializer_list`, or by explicitly specifying the type like `std::initializer_list<SomeType>{args}` (and so on for other varieties of construction syntax).